r-devel/rdevguide/README.md

 Corrections, suggestions and general improvements are welcome as [issue submissions](issues/new).

-You can also suggest changes by editing the .Rmd files that are at the root of this repository and submitting a pull request.
+You can also suggest changes by editing the `.qmd` files that are in the `chapters/` folder at the root of this repository and submitting a pull request.
 Please target your pull requests to the `main` branch.

 ### With write access